thnk2wn/NLogSql.Web/README.md

-Demonstrates an example of async DB logging with NLog and SQL Server in an ASP.NET MVC project.
+Demonstrates an example of async DB logging with NLog and SQL Server in an ASP.NET MVC project.<br>
 Also demonstrates error handling and reporting without using third party libraries like ELMAH.

 Logging
 ==============
-See Infrastructure\Diagnostics\ for logging and diagnostic info gathering classes.
+See Infrastructure\Diagnostics\ for logging and diagnostic info gathering classes.<br>
-See configuration/nlog section of web.config for log configruation as well as transforms.
+See configuration/nlog section of web.config for log configruation as well as transforms.<br>
-See DB folder for SQL Server DB scripts.
+See DB folder for SQL Server DB scripts.<br>
-See usages in HomeController, ErrorController, ActionTrackerAttribute and other locations.
+See usages in HomeController, ErrorController, ActionTrackerAttribute and other locations.<br>
 Generate batch log statements from home page.

 Error Handling